UK

 Make sure you can afford your loan

-income and outgoings and asses realistically what you can
+and asses realistically what you can afford to pay each month.

-afford to pay each month.
-As long as you budget carefully
+As long as you budget carefully and don’t borrow more

-and don’t borrow more than you can comfortably afford
+than you can comfortably afford to pay back then there no

-to pay back then there no reason not to consider an unsecured
+reason not to consider an unsecured loan.
+In fact with rates

-loan.
-In fact with rates historically low at the moment now
+historically low at the moment now could be a good time to

-could be a good time to borrow.
-Currently there are a few
+borrow.
+Currently there are a few lenders offering loans at

-lenders offering loans at 6.5% or cheaper, two of the best
+6.5% or cheaper, two of the best on the market at the moment

-personal loan at 6.5% and the Moneyback
+are the A&L personal loan at 6.5% and the Moneyback Bank

-website – there’s one on the A&L
+– there’s one on the A&L Loans site for instance)

-Loans site for instance) this should give you a good idea
+this should give you a good idea of what you’d be paying

 Do you really need it?